Information according to Section 243a(1) of the Austrian Commercial Code

 a) Regular self-evaluations by the persons tasked with controls

 b) Evaluations of key data to validate transaction results in relation to indications that suggest control deficiencies

 c) Random tests of effectiveness by the Internal Audit department and comprehensive efficacy tests by the Internal Audit department and/or special teams

 Reporting to the Supervisory Board/Audit Committee

-In the context of compliance and internal control and risk management systems, the Management Board reports regularly to the Supervisory Board and the Audit Committee by means of Internal Audit department reports and the engagement of external auditors.
+In the context of compliance and internal control and risk management systems, the Management Board reports regularly to the Supervisory Board and the Audit Committee by means of Internal Audit department reports and the separate engagement of external auditors.